 Information, support and responses are provided to External Audit in a timely manner.
-Audit findings and recommendations are considered by the Assistant Executive Director (Finance) and the Assistant Executive Director (Pensions Local Investments and Property) and presented to the Audit Panel, Overview (Audit) Panel, Executive Cabinet and the Pension Fund Management Advisory Panel.
+Audit findings and recommendations are considered by the Director and Assistant Director of Finance, the Director of Governance and Pensions and the Assistant Director (Pensions Local Investments and Property) and presented to the Audit Panel, Overview (Audit) Panel, Executive Cabinet and the Pension Fund Management Advisory Panel.

-In their Annual Letter of October 2016, Grant Thornton commented that "The Council made the accounts available for audit in line with the agreed timetable, and provided a good set of working papers to support them.
-The finance team responded promptly and efficiently to our queries during the course of the audit".
+In their Annual Letter of October 2017, Grant Thornton commented that:

+"The Council made the first draft version of the accounts available for audit in line with the agreed timetable, although subsequent iterations were required.
+The Finance Team responded promptly and efficiently to our queries during the audit."